JGrana01/genailogs/README.md

 ```
 $ genailogs noweb results
 ```
-This will not update the web page and just show the analysis results to the terminal
+This will not update the web page and just show the analysis results.
+If running from a terminal (stdin) it will send the output through "more".
+If running from a script or redirect, no paging._

 ```
 $ genailogs watch